Yuliya Levchenko

 Levchenko earned gold at the 2014 Youth Olympics and bronze at the 2016 World U20 Championships.
+She won five Ukrainian national titles.

 Career

-Levchenko competed at the 2016 Olympic Games and did not reach the final.
-She was the 2017 European U23 Championships gold medalist and the 2017 World Championships silver medalist.
+Yuliya Levchenko competed in the high jump at the 2016 Olympics Games in Rio de Janeiro, where she did not reach the final.

+She was the 2017 European Under-23 Championships gold medalist and the 2017 World Championships silver medalist.
 She was ranked second in the world for the 2017 season.
 Also in 2017, she was named the European Athletics Rising Star of the Year.

-Levchenko competed at the 2020 Olympic Games, where she finished eighth.
-Her personal bests in the high jump are 2.02 metres outdoors (2019) and 2.00 metres indoors (2019).
+Levchenko competed at the postponed 2020 Tokyo Olympics in 2021, where she finished eighth.

+Her personal bests in the high jump are 2.02 metres outdoors (Minsk 2019) and 2.00 metres indoors (Eaubonne 2019).